-Learn whether mechanical breakdown insurance is right for you and compare leading providers
+Learn whether mechanical breakdown insurance is right for you and compare leading providers.

 Used car owners often find that their vehicle’s factory warranty already expired or is expiring in the near future.
 Many of these car owners wish to extend the coverage provided by their factory warranty but are not sure how to do so.

 In this article, our review team discusses what mechanical breakdown insurance is, what it covers, and whether mechanical breakdown insurance for used cars is offered today.
+We'll also take a look at a popular alternative to mechanical breakdown insurance – an extended car warranty.
+You can get free quotes from the industry's highest-rated warranty companies below to see how much you would pay for coverage.

 In this article: